The

 you would see them in South

 America!
-And in one area is a
+In one area is a

 group of full grown banana plants that have produced delicious fruit more

-than once along with a pond and 6,000 gallon per hour waterfall.
-Large Anthurium sp.
+than once along with a pond and almost 19,000 liters (6,000 gallons) per hour waterfall.

 with almost 2 meter (6 foot)